Abdallah-Afifi/Readers_Writers/Report.md

 ## 4. Implementation Approaches

-We have implemented six different solutions to the Readers-Writers problem, each using different synchronization primitives and prioritization strategies:
+I have implemented six different solutions to the Readers-Writers problem, each using different synchronization primitives and prioritization strategies:

 ### 1. Writers-Priority Implementation